arghhhh/stuff/README.md

 ### [JuliaCon 2016](https://github.com/arghhhh/bint-juliacon2016)

 This is obsolete now - though the way I handled arbitrary length integers as a tuple of fixed length integers is still valid.
-A simpler version is at [julia-bints](https://github.com/arghhhh/julia-bints).
+A simpler version is at [julia-fixed-point](https://github.com/arghhhh/julia-fixed-point) in the file Bints.jl.

 ## Design and Evaluation of an Audio DAC With non-Uniformly Weighed Dynamic Element Matching
 ### [AES Silicon for Audio conference](https://aes2.org/publications/elibrary-page/?id=10149)